VScan: Rethinking Visual Token Reduction for Efficient Large Vision-Language Models: Empirical Analysis

 \textbf{Rethinking Visual Redundancy Reduction}.
 To address visual redundancy in token representations, recent studies~\cite{zhang2024cls,yang2024visionzip} have proposed \textit{text-agnostic approaches} that retain visual tokens with high [\texttt{CLS}] attention at the output layer of the ViT-based visual encoder.
-However, this raises a critical question: \textit{Is relying solely on output [CLS] attention truly sufficient to capture all task-relevant visual information?} Upon closer examination, we identify a clear yet often overlooked limitation of these approaches: they tend to favor tokens corresponding to visually salient objects, while aggressively discarding background visual details that may carry essential semantic information.
-As illustrated in Figure~\ref{fig:vis-attn} (\textit{Left}), output [\texttt{CLS}] attention is incorrectly directed to the \textit{wall} and \textit{person}, ignoring the actual targets---the \textit{pan} and \textit{leather bag}---leading to incorrect model responses.
+While effective to some extent, this strategy raises an important question: \textit{Is relying solely on output [CLS] attention truly sufficient to capture all task-relevant visual information?} Upon closer examination, we identify a clear yet often overlooked limitation of these approaches: they tend to favor tokens corresponding to visually salient objects, while aggressively discarding background visual details that may carry essential semantic information.
+As illustrated by the examples in Figure~\ref{fig:vis-attn} (\textit{Left}), output [\texttt{CLS}] attention is incorrectly directed to the \textit{wall} and \textit{person}, ignoring the actual targets---the \textit{pan} and \textit{leather bag}---leading to incorrect model responses.

-To better understand and overcome this limitation, we analyze how visual information is processed across the visual encoding layers in LVLMs.
+\looseness=-1 To better understand and overcome this limitation, we analyze how visual information is processed across the visual encoding layers in LVLMs.
 Specifically, we visualize both the [\texttt{CLS}] attention and self-attention of representative tokens across different visual encoding layers, as illustrated in Figure~\ref{fig:vis-attn} (\textit{Right}).
 Our observations are as follows: (1) In the shallow layers, the [\texttt{CLS}] attention maps capture fine-grained local details across the image.
 In contrast, in the deeper layers, the attention becomes increasingly concentrated on the main entities, reflecting their global semantic relevance; (2) The self-attention maps for representative visual tokens reveal a similar local-to-global trend: in the shallow layers, these tokens primarily attend to nearby regions with similar semantic meaning, while in the deeper layers, their attention becomes more dispersed, integrating context from the entire image.
 These findings highlight a gradual transition in the visual encoder from capturing low-level local details to modeling high-level, globally relevant semantics, suggesting that relying solely on the output layer may overlook the rich local information encoded in the shallow layers.

 \looseness=-1

 \looseness=-1 \textbf{Rethinking Textual Irrelevance Reduction}.
 While prior studies~\cite{chen2024image,zhang2024sparsevlm,lin2024boosting} have proposed effective \textit{text-aware approaches} for pruning visual tokens at early layers during LLM decoding, a critical question remains: \textit{Are early layers the optimal stage for pruning visual tokens to minimize their impact on the model’s final response?} To investigate this, we conduct three empirical studies on POPE~\cite{li2023evaluating} and GQA~\cite{hudson2019gqa}, analyzing how the model’s knowledge and predictions evolve during the decoding process: